 Planting a Young Aspen

 The easiest method of starting young aspen trees is vegetative propagation by means of root cuttings.
-Aspens do all the work for you, producing young plants from its roots.
-To “harvest” these saplings, you cut off the root suckers, dig them out and transplant them.
+Aspens do all the work for you, producing young plants from their roots.
+To “harvest” these saplings, you cut off the root suckers, dig them out, and transplant them.

 Aspens also propagate with seeds, although this is a much more difficult process.
-If you are able to grow seedlings or buy some, aspen seedling transplant will be virtually the same as root sucker transplant.
+If you are able to grow seedlings or buy some, aspen seedling transplants will be virtually the same as root sucker transplants.